 The School does not accumulate vacation time for employees.
-Although sick time can accumulate, the School does not pay employees for unused sick time.
+Although sick time can accumulate, the amount is immaterial.
 Therefore, no liability for compensated absences is recorded.

 Long-term Liabilities

 Long-term debt and other long-term obligations are reported in the government-wide financial statements.
 Long-term liabilities are not reported in the governmental funds because governmental funds use the current financial resources measurement focus.